ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 In order to bring more security to the traditional Ceasar Cipher which has a limited possibilit of 26 alphabetic keys to change, the simple substitution cipher uses of permutation to allow permutqation of the letters in the alphabet.

 The gain here is that the permutaions possible are 26!
-(Factorial of 26) what would give a range of `4X10 ** 26`.
+(Factorial of 26) what would give a range of `4 x 10 ** 26`.

 #### Playfair Cipher